A TRV (Temporary Resident Visa) is a document used in some immigration systems to allow a person to enter or stay in a country on a temporary basis.

 - They are allowed to stay within defined limits

-The key idea is that the stay is temporary, not permanent.
+The defining feature is that the stay is temporary, not permanent.

 What the TRV Concept Means

-A TRV is associated with temporary presence.
+A TRV is part of a temporary-entry framework.
 It does not grant long-term settlement or permanent residency rights.
-Instead, it fits into the broader category of short-term entry and stay permissions.

 How It Differs from an eTA

-A TRV and an eTA are both related to entry into a country, but they are not the same.
-An eTA is typically an electronic authorization, while a TRV is visa-based terminology.
+A TRV and an eTA are both related to entry into a country, but they serve different roles.
+An eTA is typically electronic authorization, while a TRV is a visa-based concept.

 How It Differs from Work Permits and Permanent Residency